BernaDemirsoy/BernaDemirsoy/README.md

 ### <div align="center">Hello👋
-I'm an Industrial Engineer and Jr. Software Developer👨‍💻 I'm currently improving myself on C#, .NET, and ASP.NET Core for back-end tech and JS, HTML, and CSS for front-end tech 🚀 I'm open to working with a Tech Company that looks forward </div>
+I'm an Industrial Engineer and Jr. Software Developer👨‍💻 I'm currently improving myself on C#, .NET, and ASP.NET Core for back-end tech and JS, HTML, and CSS for front-end tech 🚀 I'm open to working with a Tech Company that supports me in going forward every step I'm going to take </div>

 <br/>